-This module is aims to make you curious about the wider context in which you teach and/or support learning and to explore challenges and opportunities that may affect your student’s future learning.
-The programme for the module is dynamic as it reflects the changing nature of higher educational debate and consider a range of influencing topics; for example – teaching excellence, policy, culture, environment, sustainability, societal and legal issues, etc. To support rich debate, you will engage with guest speakers (virtual and face-to-face), a range of stakeholders from within the University and beyond and your peers to enable you to explore contemporary challenges and opportunities that are relevant to each particular topic.
-This will culminate in your preparing an academic poster and presenting this to your peers in a module learning and teaching conference.
-In addition you will work as a member of a team to collaborate in a mock validation event that considers future learning, teaching and assessment.
-You will be presented with fake, though credible, documentation for a new post graduate course.
+This module aims to make you curious about the wider context in which you teach and/or support learning and to explore challenges and opportunities that may affect your student’s future learning.
+The programme for the module is dynamic as it reflects the changing nature of higher educational debate and allows you to consider a wide range of topics; for example – teaching excellence, policy, culture, environment, sustainability, societal and legal issues, etc. To support rich debate, you will engage with guest speakers (virtual and/or face-to-face), a range of stakeholders from within the University and beyond, and your peers to enable you to explore contemporary challenges and opportunities that are relevant to each particular topic.
+This will culminate in you preparing an academic poster to be shared with your peers.
+In addition you will collaborate as a member of a team in a mock validation exercise that considers future learning, teaching and assessment.
+You will be presented with fake, though credible, documentation for a new postgraduate course.
 You and your peers must consider the implications of what is being presented and recommend workable and sustainable solutions.

 This module is aimed to enable you to develop your academic practice.
 You will be analysing and implementing key concepts, strategies and techniques required for learning, teaching and assessment for adult learners in higher education.
 You will engage with the literature on andragogy, constructive alignment and related academic literature.
 This module will showcase different approaches learning, teaching and assessment enabling you to contextualise what you experience within your own setting.
 The face-to-face days are learning spaces for sharing practice with peers, giving opportunities to engage in discussion and debate.
 This module takes a flipped learning approach; the online environment is for individual learning with ebooks, ejournals, videos and discussions to support and enhance your learning.
 The module is suitable for practitioners who have an on-going teaching commitment in higher education whether new to teaching or experienced practitioners.
 To study this module you must have at least 24 teaching hours as you will be taking part in peer observations both as the person teaching and also observing learning and giving feedback to colleagues.
 This module can be studied as a stand-alone CPD module with a separate accreditation by Advance HE for Associate Fellowship of the Higher Education Academy (HEA).
 Students who pass the module assessment will have met the criteria outlined in the UK Professional Standards Framework (UKPSF) for Descriptor 1.